-- 1. Marriage Leave thirty-seven and one-half (37.5) working hours. - 2.
-Paternity Leave seven and one-half (7.5) working hours. - 3.
-Serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member up to fifteen (15) working hours at one time - 4.
-Leave of seven and one-half (7.5) working hours may be added to twenty-two and one-half (22.5) working hours' compassionate leave.
+1. Marriage Leave - thirty-seven and one-half (37.5) working hours.

+- 2. Paternity Leave seven and one-half (7.5) working hours. - 3.
+Serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member up to fifteen (15) working hours at one time. - 4.
+Leave of seven and one-half (7.5) working hours may be added to twenty-two and one-half (22.5) working hours' compassionate leave. - 5.
+Leave of twenty-two and one-half (22.5) working hours may be taken for travel associated with compassionate leave. - 6.
+Adoption Leave seven and one-half (7.5) working hours.